 Simone's research focus is in the areas of consumer psychology and health promotion.
 Her work investigates methods of encouraging individuals to make behavioural changes to improve their health and wellbeing.
 She has been researching the factors associated with alcohol consumption for almost 25 years, with a particular focus on the socio-cultural factors influencing individuals' decisions to drink.

-To date she has published more than 70 peerreviewed articles on the topic of alcohol consumption.
+To date, Simone has published more than 70 peer-reviewed articles on the topic of alcohol consumption.
 These publications relate to various aspects of the social norms applying to alcohol consumption, alcohol marketing, and alcohol policy recommendations.

-Simone's research is cited in government strategy documents and submissions prepared by non-government organisations in their alcohol control advocacy work.
+Simone's research is cited in government strategy documents and submissions prepared by non-government organisations in their alcohol control of advocacy work.

-Simone served on the Investment Committee and the Finance Audit and Risk Management Committee until December 2020.
-Simone served as Chair of the Governance and Remuneration Committee from January 2021.
+Simone served as the Chair of the Governance and Remuneration Committee until November 2021.